Friday, June 16, 2017

 🎈🎈🎈2017 May 27, Hot Air Balloon Festival Decatur, Alabama

-You have to get there early if you want to see the balloons ascending into the sky.
+You must arrive early to see the balloons ascending into the sky.

-I hurriedly dressed and left home right behind hubby, on his way to work.
+I hurriedly dressed and left home, right behind my husband on his way to work.

-He was going to Huntsville and me Decatur.
+He was going to Huntsville, and I to Decatur.

-I took highway 72, to highway 101 turning left on the highway went past the paper mill (now being torn down) to hwy 20 which took me to Decatur.
+I took Highway 72 to Highway 101, turning left on the highway, and went past the paper mill (now being torn down) to hwy 20, which took me to Decatur.

-The sun was just coming up and it was a beautiful site so I pulled over on the side of the road to take a couple of pictures
+The sun was just coming up, and it was a beautiful sight, so I pulled over on the side of the road to take a couple of pictures

-Traffic was already lined up going into the park, which took quite a while.
+Traffic was already lined up as we entered the park, which took quite a while.
 I did get a park in the parking area on the concrete.

 Twitty Bird Balloon

-People everywhere waiting for the balloons to ascend into the sky
+People everywhere are waiting for the balloons to ascend into the sky.

 Preparing the balloons